FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-05-29-authentication-in-angular-with-ngrx-and-aspnetcore.md

 );
 ```

-The `index.ts` file is just exporting all the stuff we did.
+The `index.ts` file is exporting all the stuff we did.

 ```ts
 export * from './auth.actions';